plone/volto/README.md

 allows you to build anything from simple websites to enterprise-grade intranets.

 Volto exposes all these features and communicates with Plone via its [REST API](https://github.com/plone/plone.restapi).
-Volto has the ability of being easy extensible, themable and customizable.
+Volto has the ability of being easily extensible, themeable, and customizable.

-It features the Pastanaga Editor, a modern block based content layout editor.
+It features the Pastanaga editor, a modern block-based content layout editor.
 It is extensible and customizable, so you can adapt the default blocks provided to match your requirements, or build new ones to cover them.

-Volto is extensible using add-ons, you can build your own or choose from the community released ones:
+Volto is extensible using add-ons.
+You can build your own or choose from the community released ones:

 - [Volto Add-ons in NPM](https://www.npmjs.com/search?q=keywords%3Avolto-addon%2Cvolto)
 - [Volto Awesome](https://github.com/collective/awesome-volto)